 - The Government Accountability Office determined that CFPB’s guidance, which attempted to make a major policy change to the auto lending market without important basic procedural safeguards, was in the "guise" of guidance.
 By circumventing

 the rulemaking process, the agency attempted to avoid transparency, prior notice and public comment, denied the public prior notice and comment, and sought to evade Section 1029(a) of the Dodd-Frank Act, which explicitly prohibits the CFPB from regulating auto dealers.

 - The industry strongly supports fair-lending protections and has promoted a fair-credit compliance program based on a Department of Justice model that preserves discounts on credit for legitimate business reasons.
 S.J.Res.
 57 does not affect

 - Preserving discounts for consumers keeps auto loans accessible and affordable.
 The CFPB admits it never analyzed the impact of its guidance on consumers.
 Subsequent analysis revealed that the guidance would lessen competition, increase auto

-credit costs, and potentially push the marginally creditworthy out of the auto market.
+credit costs and potentially push the marginally creditworthy out of the auto market.

 On April 18, the Senate passed S.J.Res.
-57 a joint resolution introduced by Sen. Jerry Moran (R-Kan.) to disapprove the CFPB’s 2013 auto finance guidance under the Congressional Review Act by a bipartisan vote of 51-47.
+57, a joint resolution introduced by Sen. Jerry Moran (R-Kan.), to disapprove the CFPB’s 2013 auto finance guidance under the Congressional Review Act by a bipartisan vote of 51-47.
 The House passed S.J.Res.
 57 by a vote of 234-175 on May 8.
 The president signed S.J.Res.
 57 into law (Public Law 115-172) on May 21.
 In November 2015, the House had